Fuchu Strawberry Picking Farm Book Now

 How long does it take from Shinjuku Station?

-Travel time varies by time of day, but the guide is about 30-35 minutes.
+Travel time varies by time of day, but a typical trip takes about 30-35 minutes.
 During busy hours, plan with extra buffer time.

 Is it also easy to get there from Tokyo or Shibuya Station?